 Having live aquatic plants is an excellent idea, but it requires some expertise.
 But it would help if you had live plants in the aquarium when you are no more a novice.

 Lighting is essential if you have live plants in the aquarium.
 Fish, on the other hand, have no biological need for light.
 In the beginning, most newcomers introduce a lighting system to enhance the aquarium’s visual beauty.
 But too intense lighting has adverse side effects.

 Sometimes people keep the aquarium light on for 24 hours, but overlighting promotes algae growth.
 Instead, you should keep your fish tank light off at night.
 Excess algae in the tank cause oxygen deficiency and cloudy water, which upsets fish’s health.

 Even for seasoned aquarists, a proper schedule for maintenance is mandatory for smooth aquarium keeping.
 However, having no fixed plan for regular maintenance is a mistake.

 It would be best if you had a proper schedule for filter media replacement and water changes.
 In normal conditions, you should do these tasks every other week.
 Additionally, it is better to have a plan for water-care chemical dosing, vitamin supplementation, etc.

 Power outages or any other failure can cause accidental poisoning.
 We don’t have control over an accident, but we can minimize the consequence with a proper mitigation plan.

 Due to a power outage, the filter and the air pump can stop working.
 For a prolonged shutdown, the outcome may be fatal.
-Fish die if oxygen level drops.
+Fish die if the oxygen level drops.
 Likewise, filter media can be poisonous if kept turned off for a long time.

 So it would help if you had a backup plan of power supply or any alternative method to add oxygen.
-It is advisable to replace filter elements in a long time service outage to prevent poisoning.
+It is advisable to replace filter elements during a long time service outage to prevent poisoning.